Sparkling Wonder: Unveiling the Enigmatic Beauty of Natural Diamonds

 2. Clarity

 Clarity refers to the presence or absence of internal or external flaws, known as inclusions and blemishes, respectively.
 Inclusions are tiny imperfections that can be present within the diamond, such as crystals, feathers, or clouds.
-Blemishes, on the other hand, are surface irregularities, like scratches or chips.
+Blemishes, on the other hand, are irregularities, like scratches or chips.

 The GIA uses a clarity grading scale to evaluate diamonds, ranging from Flawless (no visible inclusions or blemishes under 10x magnification) to Included (inclusions visible to the naked eye).
 Diamonds with higher clarity grades are more valuable, as they are considered to be purer and more brilliant.